Academy of the Sacred Heart (Bloomfield Township, Michigan)

-Academy of the Sacred Heart is a Roman Catholic school located in Bloomfield Township, Michigan in Metro Detroit, near Bloomfield Hills.
+Academy of the Sacred Heart is a Roman Catholic girls-only school located in Bloomfield Township, Michigan in Metro Detroit, near Bloomfield Hills.

 It is the oldest independent school in Michigan.
 Founded in 1851 in Detroit, the Academy moved to its 28 acre campus in Bloomfield Township in 1958.
 It is a Catholic, college-preparatory school for young women from infancy through Grade 12 and for boys from infancy through Grade 8 of many cultures and faiths.
 The Academy is a member of the Network of Sacred Heart Schools, which includes 24 schools in the U.S.-Canada and an affiliation with the Society of the Sacred Heart in 41 countries around the world.

 Background

 Academy of the Sacred Heart was established by St. Madeleine Sophie Barat in 1851 in Detroit.
 The school moved to Bloomfield Township in 1958.

 In 1821 Father Gabriel Richard, a missionary in Detroit visited Mother Rose Philippine Duchesne in Florissant, Missouri.
 Father Richard asked Mother Duchesne to establish a group in Detroit.
 This initial request was denied.
 Father Richard's wish was not realized until 1848 when Madame Monique Beaubien wrote to Mother Hardy, Superior Provincial of the Society in New York, offering the Society of the Sacred Heart a piece of Beaubien property on Jefferson Avenue for an academy school, on the condition that orphans would also be educated at the institution.
 On the southwest corner of Jefferson Avenue and St. Antoine Street a building was erected in 1861 at a cost exceeding $30,000.
 The building was built to accommodate 150 students and for 50 years this was the school.

 In 1918 the cornerstone from Jefferson Avenue was placed in its new location as a school was built on Lawrence Avenue.
 By the 1950s the population shifted northward and the relocation of the school was considered.
 Reverend Mother Katherine Wansboro bought 20 acre in Bloomfield Township.
 The groundbreaking ceremonies were held in July 1957.
 The cornerstone, first blessed in 1861 at the original foundation on Jefferson Avenue, then moved to Lawrence Avenue, was now set in place in Bloomfield Township.
 The cornerstone was newly inscribed with “Built on Confidence in the Heart of Jesus.”
 The actual move into the new building took place on July 15, 1958.